Fitzroy River (Queensland): Catchment

 The river has a mean annual discharge of 5900 Gl.
 There are also several important aquifers providing groundwater extractions in the Fitzroy Basin.

 The Fitzroy River basin is one of a number that experienced extensive flooding during the 2010–11 Queensland floods.
 In 2013, flash flooding in the Mount Morgan and Biloela regions brought major flooding to the lower Dawson River catchment.
 The Don River and the Dee River also rose to new record heights.
 The Fitzroy River at Rockhampton rose above major flooding to 8.61 m.

 Reservoirs

 The Fitzroy River catchment system has many weirs and dams, used for farming, mining and domestic consumption.

 In the Dawson River sub-catchment, the major reservoirs from source to mouth are the Glebe Weir, the Gyranda Weir, the Theodore Weir, the Moura Weir, the Callide Dam, and the Kroombit Dam.
-In the Mackenzie River sub-catchment, the major reservoirs are the Comet Weir, the Fairbairn Dam, the Theresa Creek Dam, the Bedford Weir, the Bingegang Weir, and the Tartrus Weir.
-In the main Fitzroy River sub-catchment the only reservoirs are the Eden Bann Weir and the Fitzroy River Barrage, with the latter capable of holding 61000 ML when full, to provide potable water to Rockhampton city and surrounds.